Learning Objectives

 There is no required textbook.
 Lectures and class discussions are mostly based on classical and recent papers on the topic.

-• [AJK20] Reinforcement Learning: Theory and Algorithms by Alekh Agarwal, Nan Jiang, Sham M. Kakade, 2020.
+• [AJK20] Reinforcement Learning: Theory and Algorithms, Alekh Agarwal, Nan Jiang, and Sham M. Kakade, 2020.

-• [M21] Control Systems and Reinforcement Learning by S. Meyn, Cambridge University Press, 2021.
+• [M21] Control Systems and Reinforcement Learning, S. Meyn, Cambridge University Press, 2021.